DFHack/dfhack/docs/Lua API.rst

 * ``dfhack.filesystem.listdir(path)``

   Lists files/directories in a directory.
 Returns ``{}`` if ``path`` does not exist.
-  Set include_prefix to false if you don't want the ``path`` string prepended to the returned filenames.

 * ``dfhack.filesystem.listdir_recursive(path [, depth = 10[, include_prefix = true]])``